We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Macaroni and Cheese Test: I used each dish to cook an easy recipe for macaroni and cheese, noting how it baked up and if it was easy to maneuver the dish into and out of the oven.

-• Leche Flan Test (Winners-Only): I placed each dish in a water bath in a large roasting pan to make leche flan and noted how easy the flan was to turn out.
+• Leche Flan Test: I used each winning dish to make leche flan.
+I placed the casserole dishes in a water bath in a large roasting pan and, after it was baked, noted how easy the flan was to turn out.

 • Cleaning Test: I hand-washed each dish after using it, and also ran dishwasher-safe ones through the dishwasher at least once.